 As well as the organizers, there are generally two volunteers for around 40 kids, so there was always something to do.
-Whether that involved refereeing sports games, teaching English or just being a friendly face, the work was varied and very worthwhile, as it was clear to see that the children really valued their time there.
+Whether that involved refereeing sports games, volunteer tutoring English or just being a friendly face, the work was varied and very worthwhile, as it was clear to see that the children really valued their time there.

 While many volunteers head to Asia to work on conservation or humanitarian projects, there are plenty of other things you can do.
 Marie found an original way to volunteer in Asia.

 The difference between North and South Korea is huge, with South Korea far more developed.
 Since the Korean War many North Koreans have tried to flee and over 30,000 have succeeded.
 Many go through China but may be captured and sent back, a risk many are willing to take.
 Once in China, refugees try to make their way to India or Thailand, where they can apply for a South Korean passport and finally be safe.
-But South Korea is competitive and English or a degree from a good university are key to finding a job.
+But South Korea is competitive and English or a degree from a good university is key to finding a job.

 TNKR is a non-profit that helps North Korean refugees and teaches them English.
-I worked for them for two semesters, teaching English on Skype to North Korean moms who had young children and couldn't leave their homes.
+I worked for them for two semesters, teaching English on Skype to North Korean moms who had young children and couldn’t leave their homes.
 My two students had limited English but worked hard to improve.
-It was a huge challenge because the organisation had strict rules to protect the students.
+It was a huge challenge because the organization had strict rules to protect the students.
 Teachers were not allowed to ask personal questions about their past, family, situation, and so on.
-Teaching these mothers was enriching - they were so grateful for my classes and in turn this taught me to be more grateful of what I have.
+Teaching these mothers was enriching – they were so grateful for my classes and in turn, this taught me to be more grateful of what I have.

-volunteer teaching abroad
+Volunteer teaching abroad